grahamfalconer/CV/README.md

 **Adaptable** - Having lived in 6 different countries by the age of 22 (New Zealand, South Africa, Kuwait, Bahrain, England & Scotland) as well as having attended 9 schools in that time, its fair to say I am no stranger to change and the difficulties that come with it.
 I have always been quick to establish and integrate myself into new cultures and keen to participate in them.

 **Enthusiastic** - Tech has been an exciting whirlwind for me thus far and I have found enthusiasm to be my enabler in the work I do and believe in sharing that enthusiasm with the team for best results.
-As mentioned in Steven R. Covey's '7 Habits of Highly Effective People' "We work best when others work well".
+It has also helped me overcome many obstacles because of the energy and drive it allows me to have when confronted with complex problems.

 <br />